Ketziel/socialator/README.md

 So, you've decided to include Facebook in your custom social feed.
 Prepare your butt, because this can get fiddly.

 The first thing that must be done, is registering a Dev account with facebook.
 The account must be an admin of the page you wish to pull the feed from.
 This unfortunately requires you to attach a phone number to the account too.
 Do this by heading to [developers.facebook.com](https://developers.facebook.com) - sign in, and click on the `Register as a Developer` button.
-It is vital that this account is set up correctly and has the proper permissions and is part of the correct group to control the page.
+It is vital that this account is set up correctly, has the proper permissions and is part of the correct group to control the page.

 Next, we want to Create a new App.
 Select `Choose Apps` in the navigation, and click on `Add a New App`.
 Follow Quick Start through, most importantly **fill in the Site Domain** to the website field.
 Choose a category, and then you can skip the rest